transferwise/wise-platform-samples/oauth-connect/README.md

 ## Key elements

-We're using [Next.js](https://nextjs.org/), because it allows us to show server and client side code in single app.
+We're using [Next.js](https://nextjs.org/), because it allows us to show server and client side code in a single app.

 Start off by exploring `/pages/index.tsx`.